 How to Get Ready for College

+With the question “what is college readiness” answered, you’re likely curious about how to best prepare for the next leg of your academic journey.
 A little pre-university preparation can go a long way to get you ready for your freshman year.
 If you’re eager to succeed in college, a preparatory program is a great way to foster the skills mentioned above.
-Many high schools, community colleges, and non-profit organizations offer college readiness programs.
+Many high schools, community colleges, and non-profit organizations (like Reality Changers) offer college readiness programs.
 The curriculum is designed to grow the skills and habits required for success in the collegiate setting.

 Building connections with mentors can also help boost your confidence ahead of college.
 When you’re feeling unsure about how to get ready for college, an older, wiser, and more experienced mentor can reassure you and answer questions you might have about the process.
 Whether they’re a parent, teacher, coach, employer, or religious leader, mentors help us identify our strengths and work on our weaknesses.